pdepuydt/ServiceTemplate/README.md

 Contributions are welcome.
 Please fork the repository, create a new branch for your feature or bug fix, and submit a pull request for review.

 ## License

-This project is licensed under the MIT License.
+See the GNU General Public License for more details.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements